George D. Demetri

 Our research program focuses heavily on translational and clinical science that will accelerate the development of novel experimental therapeutic agents targeting specific signaling pathways in molecularly defined subtypes of cancer, with a major focus on mesenchymal neoplasms and sarcomas.

-Our most noteworthy successes have changed the standards of care for patients with sarcomas and gastrointestinal stromal tumors (GIST), leading to the FDA and worldwide regulatory approval of imatinib (Gleevec in 2002), sunitinib (Sutent in 2006) and regorafenib (Stivarga in 2013) for GIST, as well as trabectedin (Yondelis outside the USA in 2007) and pazopanib (Votrient in 2012) for other sarcomas.
-The academic insights that we have developed in sarcomas are also highly relevant to translational and clinical investigation in more common forms of cancer, and our program is expanding across Harvard and the Broad Institute to build long-term research strategies to target cancers based on genomic, metabolomic, and immunobiologic criteria of vulnerability based on defined molecular mechanisms.
+The most noteworthy successes of our program’s contributions have changed the standards of care for patients with sarcomas and gastrointestinal stromal tumors (GIST), leading to the FDA and worldwide regulatory approval of imatinib (Gleevec™ in 2002), sunitinib (Sutent™ in 2006), regorafenib (Stivarga™ in 2013), avapritinib (Ayvakit™ in 2020), and ripretinib (Qinlock™ in 2020) for GIST.
+For other sarcomas, this list includes trabectedin (Yondelis™ ex-USA in 2007 and US approval in 2015), pazopanib (Votrient™ in 2012), and tazemetostat (Tazverik™ in 2020) for other sarcomas.
+The academic insights that we have developed in sarcomas are also highly relevant to translational and clinical investigation in many other types of cancer, from ultra-rare to common neoplasma.
+Our clinical and research program has expanded across Harvard University and many other collaborating centers worldwide to build long-term research strategies that target cancers based on genomic, epigenetic, metabolomic and immunobiologic criteria of vulnerability based on defined molecular mechanisms.

 Webinars